carsoncole/gain/README.md

 # Gain

-Accounting application for investments.
-Track position, gains and losses, and generate reports for tax filings.
+Accounting application for stock investments.
+Track positions, gains and losses, and generate reports for tax filings.

 ## Requirements

 Ruby and Ruby on Rails are the primary requirements.
-The database configured is SQLite.
+The database is configured for SQLite.